facebookresearch/vissl/dev/packaging/vissl_pip/README.md

 3. Run `bash go.sh` in this directory.

-4. You can upload the packages to s3, along with mini html files which enable them to be used, and to PyPI, with `bash after.sh`.
+4. You can upload the packages to s3, along with basic html files which enable them to be used, and to PyPI, with `bash after.sh`.
 First paste your PyPI API token in place of the word `redacted` in `to_pypi.sh`.

-In particular, if you are in a jupyter/colab notebook you can then install using these wheels with the following series of commands.
+In particular, if you are in a jupyter/colab notebook you can then install using these wheels with the following.

 ```
 !pip install vissl -f https://dl.fbaipublicfiles.com/vissl/packaging/visslwheels/download.html
 ```

+5. In the test directory here you can find a tool to run the tests against the PyPI upload.